 - Exercise Every Day: Stretching, yoga, and meditation are essential for your physical and mental well-being (3).
 Exercising every day is vital to reduce stress, improve blood circulation, and keep your hair and skin healthy, especially during pregnancy.
 Talk to a physical therapist who specializes in prenatal yoga and meditation.
 Practice at least 20 minutes of yoga stretches and 10 minutes of meditation every day to reduce the scalp itching caused by hormonal ups and downs and stress.

-- Use Anti-Dandruff Shampoo: If you have dandruff or seborrhoeic dermatitis, you must use an anti-dandruff shampoo to reduce scalp itching.
-Use a shampoo with selenium sulfide, pyrithione zinc (antifungal agent), ketoconazole, or salicylic acid to treat dandruff or seborrhoeic dermatitis effectively.
+- Use Anti-Dandruff Shampoo: If you have dandruff or seborrheic dermatitis, you must use an anti-dandruff shampoo to reduce scalp itching.
+Use a shampoo with selenium sulfidei XA chemical compound that acts as an antifungal agent and treats itching, flaking, and other scalp conditions. , pyrithione zinci XA compound of zinc with antibacterial and antifungal properties that treat skin and scalp infections, such as dandruff and eczema. (antifungal agent), and ketoconazolei XA chemical compound that treats and prevents fungal infections and often causes severe side effects. to treat dandruff or seborrheic dermatitis effectively.
 Here are a few more shampoos you can use.

 - Use Essential Oils: Using essential oils has two benefits – it reduces dry scalp and helps you de-stress.
 You can choose any of these essential oils and dilute them with a carrier oil before applying them to your head.
 Massage your scalp gently to increase blood flow in the scalp.
 Take deep breaths and relax your shoulders and neck.
 Wait for 20 minutes before washing your hair.